molejar/pyFDT/README.md

 ## Usage

-The API of **fdt** module is intuitive and implementing all general requirements for manipulation with FDT Nodes, Properties and dts/dtb files.
+**fdt** module has intuitive and self describing API, what is presented in following example.
+Many of general requirements for manipulation with FDT Nodes, Properties and dts/dtb files are already implemented.

 ```python
   import fdt